AshkanAbd/Ef.Seeder/Sample/README.md

-# EF.Seeder
+# EF.Seeder sample

 ### Seeder for EFCore and other ORMs.

 A new seeder mainly for EFCore and also for other ORMs to easily seeding database.
+This repo contains a sample for usage for [Ef.Seeder](https://www.nuget.org/packages/Ef.Seeder)

 ## Previous EFCore seeder: